GaetanLepage/phd-manuscript/sections/1_introduction/1_motivations.typ

 === Acoustic Localization and Navigation to Enhance Perception

-Perceptually-motivated navigation is a canonical example of a complex multimodal robotics tasks.
+Perceptually-motivated navigation is a canonical example of a complex multimodal robotics task.
 It can be framed in various ways, depending on the context and the targeted application.
 Robots must often perform complex tasks that require gathering information and planning actions with foresight.
 Moreover, robots rarely have full observability.